htutwaiphyoe/react-query/level-up-with-react-query/README.md

 43. Update issue labels

 render current labels, labels menu and mutate on click. add optimistic update and rollback onError and invalidate onSettled

+44. Paginated queries

+single api should not return all data. paginated api for data, use page and perPage filter for pagination

+pass page and perPage in filter object in query key

+query function can access query key

+previous button decrease page and disable when page is 1

+next button increase page and disable there is no more data

+pagination methods =>  offset-based pagination (per_page * page), cursor-based pagination

+to show previous data while loading, use keepPreviousData option

+user can press next button multiple times, to avoid disable with isPreviousData combine with keepPreviousData, isFetching will be disabled every background refetch

+can prefetch next page when hover next button or current page data is loaded with useEffect using page dependencies